Can a BCBA Diagnose Autism? Steps for Parents to Understand

 • Collaborate with other experts involved in the diagnostic process, enhancing the overall care approach.

 In summary, while BCBAs are instrumental in the treatment process, it is important to consider whether a BCBA can diagnose autism, as the path to a formal diagnosis must be navigated with the help of licensed professionals.
-This partnership not only enhances the care provided but also ensures that every child receives the attention and support they deserve.
+This partnership not only enhances the care provided but also ensures that every child receives the they deserve.

 The central node represents BCBAs' capabilities, while branches show their specific roles and the importance of working with licensed professionals for formal diagnoses.